 Deadline for Submissions: There is no deadline.
 Manuscripts may be submitted at any time.
 As a digital publication, we will add peer-reviewed and approved articles as they occur.
-The current annual volume will be closed on June 30th and the next volume will open automatically on July 1st.
+The current annual volume will be closed on December 31st and the next volume will open automatically on January 1st.
 If your approved submittal misses the current volume, it may be included in the next one.

 Revisions to Paper Submitted: Any revision to an existing submission should be made to the original file already submitted by an author, and not made as a separate, additional submission.
 Authors must contact the Editors-in-Chief to discuss coordination of the re-submittal to avoid confusion and duplication of effort.